 Our student peer mentors are trained to provide a safe and confidential space for fellow students to talk freely and ask questions, providing reassurance and guidance to help you succeed by sharing their knowledge and experience.

 We have a diverse pool of student peer mentors for you to choose from.
-Our students are from various backgrounds, with differing experiences including several BAME peer mentors.
+Our students are from various backgrounds, with different experiences including several BAME peer mentors.

-The Students' Union provide independent representation if you feel that you would be more comfortable talking to someone outside of the University, while Student Course Representatives are elected by you to give feedback to your programme on key issues affecting your student experience.
+The Students' Union provides independent representation if you feel that you would be more comfortable talking to someone outside of the University, while Student Course Representatives are elected by you to give feedback on key issues affecting your student experience.